grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/dashboard.md

 withRegex(value)
 ```

-Filter the values with a regex
+Filter the values with a regex.

 #### fn templateVariable.withRootStateKey